 Put simply, although we believe that consumers have the right to know what’s in their food, we also believe that a state-by-state piecemeal approach is incomplete, impractical and costly to implement for food makers.
 More importantly, it’s confusing to consumers.

 Major food companies, including General Mills, warn that changing their labels will cost money.
-That cost will ultimately be passed on to the consumer.
+The consumer will ultimately absorb that cost.
 While the relatively minor change in labeling will not create significant costs in and of itself (about $9.20 a year for a family of four), the concern is that consumers will shy away from foods labeled “produced with genetic engineering.”
 This will create a shift in the marketplace, rewarding companies and products that do not use GMOs and in turn forcing other companies to source non-GMO ingredients to remain competitive.
 A study funded by the Corn Refiners Association estimates that this change could cost the average American family as much as $1,050 annually.

-These opponents of Act 120 point out that genetic engineering is not considered hazardous to health by the Food and Drug Administration.
+These opponents of Act 120 point out that the FDA does not consider genetic engineering hazardous to health.
 In the words of the Grocery Manufacturers Association (GMA):

 Putting aside the question of the law’s constitutionality, GMA strongly believes that mandatory statements on labels should be reserved for declarations regarding health, safety, and nutritional information; in other words, information that the Food and Drug Administration (FDA) deems material.
 FDA does not consider a statement on a label regarding the presence or absence of genetically engineered (GE) ingredients to be a material statement.
 Thus, it should be left as a voluntary claim made at a manufacturer’s discretion.